-During the academic period, students meet with tutors and work to improve their reading, writing, math, history, foreign language, and science skills.
+During the academic period, students meet with academic resource group leaders and work to improve their skills in subject areas such as reading, writing, math, history, foreign language, and science skills.
+Students also have access to study skills, test preparation, educational research, and financial literacy.
 Students have access to the College's computing network and to the Mabee-Simpson Library to help them with their high school assignments.

 During the peer mentoring period, the students are assigned to small peer groups where, through discussion, activities, and various readings or films, they study personal development, explore career opportunities, develop leadership and goal-setting techniques, and grow in self-awareness and self-confidence.